julianadiasvs/word/www/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 <strong>An Ultimate Gutenberg Blocks Library</strong>

 <ul>
+	<li><a href="https://ultimategutenberg.com/lottie/" target="_blank">Lottie </a>: Add attractive animation to your page design.
+Get a total control with advanced options like animation speed,  animation trigger etc, You can reverse the animation, manage the size and do much more.</li>
+	<li><a href="https://www.ultimategutenberg.com/review-schema/" target="_blank">Review Schema </a>: Add a review for a book, movie, course, software application, or product with star ratings.
+Enable review schema support just with a click to get higher rankings for your page/post in search results.</li>
+	<li><a href="https://www.ultimategutenberg.com/blocks/taxonomy/" target="_blank">Taxonomy List </a>: With this block, you can easily display categories for post/pages or custom post types.
+Further, you can style it with a grid, list, or dropdown layout and set color, typography.</li>
-	<li><a href="https://www.ultimategutenberg.com/docs/how-to-schema/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">How-to Schema </a>: This block allows you to design attractive How-to pages or articles that can describe the step-by-step procedure to achieve certain goals.
+	<li><a href="https://www.ultimategutenberg.com/how-to-schema/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">How-to Schema </a>: This block allows you to design attractive How-to pages or articles that can describe the step-by-step procedure to achieve certain goals.
 The best thing is this block will automatically add How-to Schema to your page that can boost ranking in search results.</li>
- 	<li><a href="https://www.ultimategutenberg.com/docs/faq-schema-or-accordion/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">FAQ Schema </a>: This block helps you answering user’s common queries in an easy and attractive way.
+ 	<li><a href="https://www.ultimategutenberg.com/faq/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">FAQ Schema </a>: This block helps you answering user’s common queries in an easy and attractive way.
 You also get a one-click option to apply FAQ Schema on the page.
 That helps to display content in a rich snippet that can pull more traffic to your website.</li>
+ 	<li><a href="https://www.ultimategutenberg.com/docs/wp-search/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">WP - Search </a>: Search bars quickly bring information users are looking for and deliver a great user experience.
+You can display the WordPress search field anywhere on your page easily with the WP - Search block.</li>
+ 	<li><a href="https://www.ultimategutenberg.com/docs/inline-notice/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Inline Notice </a>: Sometimes while writing a procedure or steps to achieve some end results, you might need users to pay attention to a few important notes.
+Inline Notice block provides a nice ready-to-use box where you can quickly add text to highlight it.</li>
 	<li><a href="https://www.ultimategutenberg.com/blocks/advanced-heading/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Advanced Heading </a>: The Advanced Heading block lets you add a combination of a heading and a sub-heading with a separator in between.
 You can select the heading tag for the heading and manage other settings and customizations too.</li>
  	<li><a href="https://www.ultimategutenberg.com/blocks/advanced-columns/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Advanced Columns </a>: This Advanced Columns block gives you advanced options to insert a number of columns within a single row.
 You get various customization options to manage the look and feel of the entire block and individual columns on the page with advanced shape dividers, variable widths, etc.</li>
  	<li><a href="https://www.ultimategutenberg.com/blocks/blockquote/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Blockquote </a>: This Blockquote block lets you display quoted tweetable text in a trendy and designer format with lots of customization options.</li>
  	<li><a href="https://www.ultimategutenberg.com/blocks/call-to-action/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Call To Action </a>: The Call To Action block helps you to create attractive call-to-action with a trendy title, description and a catchy button that boosts conversions on your website.</li>